BQP $=$ PSPACE: Introduction

 It is known that the class $BQPSPACE$ (Bounded-error Quantum Polynomial Space) - problems solvable by a quantum computer with polynomial space (memory), equals the class $PSPACE$ \cite{JW}.
 Moreover, the class $QIP$ (Quantum Interactive Proof) - problems solvable by a quantum interactive proof system, is known to equal the class $PSPACE$ \cite{JJUW}.
 In this work, we show that $PSPACE\subseteq BQP$, i.e.~all problems in $PSPACE$ can be solved by a quantum computer in polynomial time.
+Since it is known that $BQP\subseteq PSPACE$ \cite{NC,BV}, our result implies that we must have $BQP=PSPACE$.
 Since $PSPACE$ is known to contain the class $NP$ \cite{KTbook}, it implies that all problems in $NP$ are also solvable by a quantum computer in polynomial time.
-We present a $BQP$ algorithm for a $PSPACE$-complete problem, i.e.~one of the hardest of all problems in $PSPACE$, thereby rendering $PSPACE\subseteq BQP$.
+We present a $BQP$ algorithm for a $PSPACE$-complete problem, i.e.~one of the hardest of all problems in $PSPACE$, thereby rendering $BQP=PSPACE$.
 A $PSPACE$-complete problem is totally quantified Boolean formula satisfiability (TQBF) \cite{HHL,MSbook}.
 We consider evaluating a complete binary $NAND$ tree as in Ref.~\cite{FGG} in polynomial time, since any total quantified Boolean formula can be expressed in terms of universal $NAND$ gates.
-Thus, our result implies that all problems, that can be solved by a classical computer with polynomial memory, can be solved by a quantum computer, not only with polynomial memory (since $BQPSPACE=PSPACE$), but also in polynomial time (since we show $PSPACE\subseteq BQP$).
+Thus, our result implies that all problems, that can be solved by a classical computer with polynomial memory, can be solved by a quantum computer, not only with polynomial memory (since $BQPSPACE=PSPACE$), but also in polynomial time (since we show $BQP=PSPACE$).

 There are many real-world applications of our result, such as playing games of strategy like chess or Go \cite{SA08}, or finding the shortest path without a map (Canadian traveller problem) \cite{PY}, or determining whether a regular expression generates every string over its alphabet \cite{HBH}.
 All these problems can be solved by a quantum computer in polynomial time, owing to our result here.